 In 2007 HUDSON introduced the SHARK™ Series.
 Through an ambitious collaboration with renowned naval architect Britt Chance the new HUDSON shells were the first to market using ‘unsteady flow’ Computational Fluid Dynamics (CFD) analyses.
 Building on the knowledge gained from the first generation shapes, development of our second generation SHARK Series began in 2014 with America's Cup designer Steve Killing.
 SHARK™ hulls are designed to increase stability while maintaining outstanding performance characteristics.

-In conjunction with the design technology HUDSON has worked with composite material suppliers to adapt aerospace technology to create a new proprietary SHARK carbon for the Super Predator line that has lead to a hull construction that is 4 times more impact resistant and 50 per cent stiffer than the previous Elite construction.
-When it came time to develop the Ultimate Super Predator, HUDSON leveraged relationships with suppliers to create a proprietary laminate of unparalleled stiffness and durability within a rowing hull application.
+In conjunction with the design technology HUDSON has worked with composite material suppliers to adapt aerospace technology to create a new proprietary SHARK carbon for the SHARK Predator line that has lead to a hull construction that is 4 times more impact resistant and 50 per cent stiffer than the previous Elite construction.
+When it came time to develop the Ultimate SHARK Predator, HUDSON leveraged relationships with suppliers to create a proprietary laminate of unparalleled stiffness and durability within a rowing hull application.
 HUDSON is continually setting the pace for high performance rowing shell manufacturing.

 Glen attributes a big part of the HUDSON success to the skills and creativity of the manufacturing team.
 HUDSON boats are custom built which require technical skills and strong attention to detail.